metabolomicsworkbench/RefMet/README.md

 devtools::install_github("metabolomicsworkbench/RefMet")

-# If permission issues prevent installation, lib argument can be specified similar to as explained below for the Linux platform.
+# If permission issues prevent installation, lib argument can be specified similar to as explained
+# below for the Linux platform.

-# For linux: The use may not have write permission in the standard install location,
+# For Linux: The use may not have write permission in the standard install location,
 # such as, /usr/lib64/R/library, so, one can install it in the user area.
 The lib argument
 # of install_github specifies the library location, e.g., user can specify a subfolder
 # in their account where they have write-privilege.
 In the lib location below, please ensure
-# that the subfolder .local/R exists in the user account, else, create it using the linux command mkdir.
+# that the subfolder .local/R exists in the user account, else, create it using the Linux
+# command mkdir.

 USER_HOME=Sys.getenv("HOME");
 devtools::install_github("metabolomicsworkbench/RefMet", lib = paste0(USER_HOME, "/.local/R"))